 What is the Windfall Elimination Provision Reduction?

 The WEP is simply a different formula for determining how much Social Security benefit a person receives.
-The SSA has a great chart to help individuals determine how much their benefit will be reduced.
+The SSA has a great chart to help determine how much it may reduce your benefits.
 (Keep in mind that the chart does not reflect cost-of-living-adjustments, early retirement, delayed retirement, or other factors.)
 This calculator can also help you determine how your benefit may be affected by the WEP.

 Who Does the Windfall Elimination Provision Affect?

 The WEP does not affect every worker.
 The workers’ that WEP will affect are those who:

 - Earn a retirement or disability pension from an employer who didn’t withhold Social Security taxes

 - Qualify for Social Security retirement or disability benefits from work in other jobs for which you did pay taxes

 - First became eligible for a monthly pension based on work where you didn’t pay Social Security taxes after 1985

 - Performed federal service under the Civil Service Retirement System (CSRS) after 1956

 There are a few exceptions to the WEP.
 It does not apply to you if: